JaimeStill/synthesis-ritual/concepts/magic/synthesis-ritual/directory-readmes.md

 - Maintain separation between experiments to prevent interference
 - Include analysis of results and implications for the broader framework

-Successful experiments may evolve into artifacts or contribute directly to entries in the codex.
+Successful experiments may evolve into drafts or contribute directly to entries in the codex.
 ```

 ## codex/README.md